5h0ov/ShoobPass-SecureStore/README.md

 - User authentication and authorization
 - Securely(using user's uniquely hashed password) Save and retrieve password entries to/from the cloud
 - Responsive and user-friendly interface
+- Pagination for organizing many entries

 ## Basic Encryption & Decryption

-ShoobPass uses cryptographic techniques to ensure the security of your password entries.
+ShoobPass uses small-scale cryptographic techniques to ensure the security of your password entries.

 ### Key Derivation
-In this process, I have used PBKDF2 (Password-Based Key Derivation Function 2) algorithm to generate a secured key from the user's hashed password.
+In this process, I have used PBKDF2 (Password-Based Key Derivation Function 2) algorithm to generate a secured key from the user's hashed password using crypto-js.

+More Info about the npm package: [CryptoJS Docs](https://cryptojs.gitbook.io/docs)

 #### Step-by-Step Key Derivation
 Encoding the Password: